tastelikecoke/edgar-fighter/README.md

 edgar-fighter
 =============

-Fighting game for CS 145
+Fighting game for CS 145.
+Fight to the death as Edgar, the Chosen One!